 Figure 4 indicates the collection size of the responding libraries.
-Nine of the libraries have collections below 20,000 volumes while 6 respondents indicate that their library has collections of above 50,000 volumes.
-In between these two extremes are libraries with collections that range between 21 to 30,000 volumes (2) and 31,000 to 50,000 volumes (3).
-It is safe to assume that the reported volumes represent the physical book collections in these libraries.
-It is probable that, adding the journal collection may increase the reported volume.
-Being aware of the actual collection volume is essential as a guide in setting objectives and evaluating the completed conversion project.
+Nine of the libraries have collections of fewer than 20,000 volumes while six respondents indicate that their library has collections of more than 50,000 volumes.
+In between these two extremes are libraries with collections that range between 21,000 to 30,000 volumes (2) and 31,000 to 50,000 volumes (3).
+It is safe to assume that the reported volumes represent the physical book collections in these libraries, and that adding the journal collection would increase the reported size.
+Being aware of the actual collection size is essential as a guide in setting objectives and evaluating the completed conversion project.
 It can answer the questions of whether the completed OPAC is a true reflection of the holdings of the library or whether it has unearthed hitherto 'hidden' or 'misplaced' bibliographic records.